-Sr. Project Manager and Process Engineer
+Sr. Process Engineer

-Based in Beaverton, OR, USA
+Based in Dallas, TX, USA

 ON Semiconductor outlines challenges for tough new discharge regulations

 The microelectronics giant is contending with new wastewater regulations around copper and fluoride, affecting its treatment processes in various parts of the globe.
 GWI finds out the opportunities on offer to both meet these standards and enable more reuse.